Contents

 In response to a question about long-term health conditions in the 2021 Census, 6% of people born in Iran living in NSW indicated that they had experienced a long-term mental health condition (including depression or anxiety).
 This compares to 8% of people born in Australia and 4.9% of all people born overseas who indicated that they had experienced a long-term mental health condition.

-The following articles describe some of the factors that might impact on the mental health and wellbeing of Iranian migrants in Australia.
-These include:
+Some of the factors that might impact on the mental health and wellbeing of Iranian migrants in Australia include:

 Mental Health Literature